English curriculum

 2002:

-Secretary of Audit committee of Rabobank Nederland art collection.
+Member of the Audit committee of Rabobank Nederland Art Collection.
 Internal report assessing and discussing the future of the Rabo collection.

 1996-2001: